Codeception/Codeception/docs/modules/MongoDb.md

 Connection is done by MongoDb driver, which is stored in Codeception\Lib\Driver namespace.
 Check out the driver if you get problems loading dumps and cleaning databases.

+HINT: This module can be used with [Mongofill](https://github.com/mongofill/mongofill) library which is Mongo client written in PHP without extension.

 ## Status

 * Maintainer: **judgedim**, **davert**